polespinasa/website/content/english/posts/grouphug.md

 draft = false
-tags = ["Sighash", "UTXO management", "PSBT", "Coinjoin", "Layer 1"] categories = ["Theory"]
+tags = ["Sighash", "UTXO management", "PSBT", "Coinjoin", "Layer 1"] categories = ["Theory"] description = "How GroupHug works, a server programmed in Rust that allows grouping or batching of transactions without interaction between users using SigHash Single | AnyoneCanPay"
 +++

 With the intention of trying to help make Bitcoin transactions more economical and inspired by the implementation of [Peach](https://peachbitcoin.com/) made by [Czino](https://x.com/capoczino) GroupHug has been born.
 A _transaction batching_ system that allows to share between users the fees of a transaction without the need of coordination between users.